AdobeDocs/journey-optimizer-learn.en/help/challenges/summer-collection-announcement-challenge.md

 Result:

 * The subject line should read: Louise, the new Luma collection is here!
-* The email body should match what you have seen in the preview: [New Seasonal collection announcement](/help/challenges/assets/email-assets/SeasonalCollectionEmail.html)

 **Email Message #2 - Luma Men's Collection**